eli007s/Midnight/README.md

 This is an ongoing project, some features may not be fully complete or documented.

-You can set your DOCUMENT_ROOT to the base of your project or to a specific project under `apps/{projectName}`
+You can set your `DOCUMENT_ROOT` to the base of your project or to a specific project under `apps/{projectName}`

-It is recommended, you set your DOCUMENT_ROOT to a particular app as to not expose your configuration directory.
+It is recommended, you set your `DOCUMENT_ROOT` to a particular app as to not expose your configuration directory.

-To run the sample-project, run `composer install`
+To run the sample-project, run `composer install` and install the sql file `sample.sql`

 `CONFIG`